andrewalderson/angualr-identitysever/README.md

-# angualr-identitysever
+# Angular with IdentityServer4
-A sample application of usetting up an Agular application to autheticate against IdentityServer4
+A sample application showing how to set up an Agular application to autheticate against IdentityServer4